sepehr78/RecursiveCausalDiscovery.jl/README.md

 ```

 # How to use
 The package so far has only one algorithm implemented: RSL-D, which can be called using the `rsld` function.
-The function takes the data matrix/table and a conditional independence test function as input, and returns the complete partially oriented directed acyclic graph (CPDAG) as output.
+The function takes the data matrix/table and a conditional independence test function as input, and returns the completed partially oriented directed acyclic graph (CPDAG) as output.

 ## Simple example
 In this example, a csv file named `data.csv` is loaded, and the RSL-D algorithm is used to learn the CPDAG.
 The conditional independence test is based on the Fisher's Z-test.